 - Complete contact information for doctors and treatment centers involved in your diagnosis and treatment

-The record should also contain information about other aspects of your health:
+The record should also contain information about other aspects of your health, such as:

 - Contact information for other doctors, such as your family doctors (past and current)

-- Dates and details of other major illnesses, chronic health conditions (such as diabetes or heart disease), and hospitalizations
+- Dates and details of other major illnesses, chronic health conditions like diabetes or heart disease, and hospitalizations

 - Your family medical history

-- Details of past physical examinations, including screening tests and immunizations
+- Details of past physical examinations, including cancer screening tests and immunizations

-ASCO offers cancer treatment plans and summaries to help store information about your cancer, cancer treatment, and follow-up care.
+The American Society of Clinical Oncology (ASCO) offers cancer treatment plans and summaries to help keep track of information about your cancer, cancer treatment, and follow-up care.
 Use these treatment plans to begin discussing your care with your doctor.

 How to compile your personal medical record